IndicGen/IndicText2VideoGen/README.md

 - **Extract Text**: Extracts text from a PDF file, focusing on the main temple description.
 - **Generate Scripts**: Divides the content into five sections: Opening, Historical Background, Architecture Details, Unique Features, and Call to Action.
 - **Generate Audio**: Converts each script section into audio using the Smallest.ai TTS model with the voice `raman`.
-- **Generate Images**: Creates images for each script section using OpenAI's DALL-E API.
+- **Generate Images**: Creates images for each script section using OpenAI's DALL-E API or Stable Diffusion API.
 - **Create Video**: Combines images and audio into a video.
 - **Downloadable Assets**: Allows downloading individual images, audio clips, and the final video.